rajnitiai/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ RajnitiAI is a community interested in technology and politics.
+RajnitiAI is a community of technologists and political enthusiasts working together to promote good governance through machine learning and AI-powered policymaking.

 They're aims to create political datasets to help make better decisions using artificial intelligence.